Ohio Durable Power of Attorney Laws

 A legal process that gives a trusted individual the legal authority to make health care decisions on one's behalf is called a "durable power of attorney," and is regulated at the state level.
 Under Ohio's durable power of attorney laws, a physician who objects to the withdrawal of life-preserving procedures may not prevent that patient's transfer to another doctor.

 Learn more about Ohio durable power of attorney laws in the following table.
-See Wills and Durable Power of Attorney for Health Care for more information.
+See Power of Attorney for Health Care and Living Wills for more information.

 |Code Section||1337.11, et seq.
 Durable Power of Attorney for Health Care|

 |Specific Powers, Life-Prolonging Acts||Medical procedure, treatment, intervention, or other measure that will serve to prolong the process of dying, including right to give informed consent and make other decisions principal could if s/he had capacity|

 |Legal Requirements for Durable Power of Attorney||(1) Adult; (2) sound mind; (3) signed; (4) dated; (5) signed in presence of 2 adult witnesses or notarized (including attestation that principal is of sound mind and free from duress)|